 - Use only disease-free suckers and rhizomes for planting.

-- Use disease-resistant varieties like Basrai Dwarf, Poovan Champa, Raja Vazhai.
+- Use disease-resistant varieties like Basrai Dwarf, Poovan Champa, and Raja Vazhai.

 - First reported in Fiji in 1891.

 - The plant remains unproductive.
-Infected suckers carry disease to the healthy plot.
+Infected suckers carry the disease to healthy plants.

-- The dwarf varieties of bananas are very susceptible to this disease.
+- Dwarf varieties of banana are more susceptible to this disease.

 - Vector – Banana Aphid

-- The infected plant shows short and narrow leaves together at the top of the pseudostem to form a bunch, hence disease is known as the bunchy top.
+- A bunch of small and narrow leaves appear together at the top of the pseudostem of the infected plant, hence the disease is known as Bunchy Top.

-- There is an extreme reduction in the size of the leaves and leaf petiole results in stunted growth of the whole plant.
+- There is a drastic reduction in the size of the leaves resulting in stunted growth of the whole plant.

 - Remove all affected plants with complete rhizomes.

-- Control banana aphid with the spray of 0.3% Rogor.
+- Control banana aphids by spraying 0.3% Rogor.

-- This disease caused the epidemic in the Sigatoka Valley in Fiji in 1913.
+- The disease caused an epidemic in Fiji’s Sigatoka Valley in 1913.

 - It is a fungal disease.
-The size of the bunch and fruit is reduced due to the reduction of leaf area available for photosynthesis.
+Bunch and fruit size are reduced due to a reduction in leaf area available for photosynthesis.

-- High humidity, close planting, Heavy weed or grass cover, and failure to remove suckers favour spreading disease.
+- High humidity, close planting, excessive weed or grass cover, and failure to remove suckers favor disease spread.